theindigamer/nucleosome-array/README.md

 The source code comments sometimes refer to papers for values etc.
 The bibliography for those references is given here for easy cross-verification.

-[1] Daniels and Sethna - Nucleation at the DNA Supercoiling transition
+[DS] Daniels and Sethna - Nucleation at the DNA Supercoiling transition

-[2] Bancaud et al. - Structural plasticity of single chromatin fibers revealed by torsional manipulation
+[B] Bancaud et al. - Structural plasticity of single chromatin fibers revealed by torsional manipulation